 Our recommendation: Check whether there is existing scientific evidence suggesting that your DiGA can demonstrate a positive care effect – and if so, what this looks like.
 Conduct initial qualitative and quantitative studies to generate additional data for the product concept.
 Also plan the study design really well (with a CRO if necessary) so that you don’t have any surprises during or at the end of the study.
 The cleaner your methodological approach is, the greater the chance of obtaining permanent approval and negotiating a higher price for your DiGA.

 No certification as a DiGA without an indication and clinical study – but what about services that serve prevention?
 By creating the framework for digital prevention and health promotion services, the legislator has closed an important gap that was left open by the concept of the DiGA as a purely curative application.
-You can also read our blog article on the certification of digital courses by the Central Prevention Testing Center (ZPP).

 2. Work with the right consultants